 The steps to a bountiful fall garden are simple.
 Choose crops suited to fall growing conditions (see the list of crops and recommended varieties at the end of this article).
 Ensure your chosen site has organically enriched soil and adequate water.
 And start now.
-If you don’t have seeds on hand, use our online seed finder.

 You can replace spring-planted lettuces, peas and brassicas (broccoli and its relatives) with new plantings that mature in fall.
 Seeds and transplants will take off quickly in the warm summer soil.
 They’ll appreciate cooler nights, too.

 Look forward to peak flavor and performance for many crops that do not prosper in summer heat.
 Lower temperatures are ideal for producing crisp lettuces without the bitterness or bolting that can occur in hot weather.
 Frost-kissed kale, Brussels sprouts and cabbage have a special sweetness.
 Carrots, beets and turnips also thrive in the fall garden and, after harvest, can be kept in a pantry or root cellar so you can enjoy their goodness well into winter.
 Collards, mustard and other greens also like cool weather.

 Favored Crops for Fall

 When deciding what to plant now for fall harvest, gardeners throughout most of the country should think greens and root vegetables, advises John Navazio, a plant-breeding and seed specialist at Washington State University and senior scientist for the Organic Seed Alliance in Port Townsend, Wash., which conducts annual tests of crops and varieties to evaluate their cold hardiness.